znx3p0/canary-book/src/concepts/routes.md

 # Routes

 Routes are concurrent hashmaps that can store services and routes.
-By default, Sia uses a global route, but a local ones can be created and worked with too.
+By default, Canary uses a global route, but a local ones can be created and worked with too.

 Services are registered in routes and routes can also be registered in routes.